Blog

 1. Knitted Shade Cloth

-Knitted shade cloths are made of HDPE (high-density polyethylene) monofilament or PVA (polyvinyl alcohol formaldehyde fiber) monofilament.
-These cost-effective shade nets usually offer shading rates between 35% and 80%.
+Knitted shade cloths are made from HDPE (high-density polyethylene) or PVA (polyvinyl alcohol formaldehyde) monofilament.
+These cost-effective shade nets typically provide shading rates of 35% to 80%.
 They are mainly used for sunshade structures and exterior greenhouse shading.
-Under normal use, their quality assurance period is around three years.
+Under regular use, their quality assurance period is around three years.

 2. Aluminet Shade Nets